mgaman/TFL-tube-arrivals-board-ESP32-Arduino/README.md

 The user is expected to be familiar with this procedure.
 # Issues
 - Refreshing data, if data is missing should I age previous data?  is that legitimate as is it no longer TFL data?
 - Platform numbers are expressed as verbose text e.g "Eastbound Platform 6".
-In extracting the number I skip all non-digits until arriving at the first digit and converting from there.
+To extracting the number I skip all non-digits until arriving at the first digit and converting from there.
 So far this has worked without problems.
 - Time To Arrival is expressed in seconds, I convert this to minutes and round down.
 ## ToDo
 ## Smoother display update